Type 1 vs Type 2 Diabetes, Explained

 - Increased hunger

 While the 2 types of diabetes do share some similarities, it’s their differences that matter most.
 The overall treatment depends heavily on the root causes of the condition.

 Type 1 Diabetes Explained

-Scientists believe that the biggest causing factor to type 1 diabetes is genetic.
+Scientists believe that the biggest causing factor in type 1 diabetes is genetics.
 Since the potential to get this disease is passed from parents to offspring, there is no known way to prevent one from getting it.